 Cooking followed by a chilling process is common in modern catering kitchens and in the food industries.

 Many dishes prepared in the kettle may advantageously also be chilled in the kettle.
 The best way to chill liquid dishes is to keep stirring them and keep them in contact with the cooling surface.
 This can be done by connecting the kettle to an ice bank.
-The ice bank (or ice builder) is a large container with tubes.
-Coolant is led through the tubes to build ice inside the container.
+The ice bank (or ice builder) is a large container filled with water and a system to distribute the coolant.
+Coolant is led through the system to build ice inside the container.
 The ice bank can either have its own refrigeration compressor or be connected to a larger cooling plant.
-Coolant from the ice bank ensures that the sides of the kettle chill the food at the same that the stirring tool stirs the food slowly, so that the cold is distributed evenly throughout the food.
+Refridgerated water from the ice bank ensures that the sides of the kettle chill the food at the same that the stirring tool stirs the food slowly, so that the cold is distributed evenly throughout the food.

 Shelf life, quality and food safety are determined by the time spent for chilling and the final food temperature.
 The OptiMix kettle offers the ideal solution, because it chills the food to low temperatures in a short time (see the chart below).
 Beside this, the OptiMix kettle offers many other advantages for the Cook-and-Chill process: